Mpiorkowski2/Etch-a-sketch/README.md

 a button at the top of the screen will be the prompt to change the squares

 add a button that changes the color of the squares (gives a color wheel)

+RECAP:
+I had a struggle with this one.
+Im happy I went back to learn though and gave it my best shot.
+I understand the code when I look at it its more about the syntax to actually achieve what I was hoping for.